 Banking and Commerce: A Liquidity Approach

-This paper looks at the advantages and disadvantages of mixing banking and commerce, using the "liquidity" approach to financial intermediation.
-Bringing a nonfinancial firm into a banking conglomerate may be advantageous because it may make it easier for the bank to dispose of assets seized in a loan default.
-The internal market formed inside the banking and commerce conglomerate increases the liquidity of such assets and improves the bank's ability to perform financial intermediation.
+This paper looks at the advantages and disadvantages of mixing banking and commerce, using the liquidity approach to financial intermediation.
+Bringing a nonfinancial firm into a banking conglomerate may be advantageous because it makes it easier for the bank to dispose of assets seized in a loan default.
+The conglomerate's internal market increases the liquidity of such assets and improves the bank's ability to perform financial intermediation.
 More generally, owning a nonfinancial firm may act either as a substitute or a complement to commercial lending.
 In some cases, a bank will voluntarily refrain from making loans, choosing to become a non-bank bank in an unregulated environment.

 Suggested Citation: Suggested Citation